CamDavidsonPilon/lifelines/README.md

 ### Roadmap
 You can find the roadmap for lifelines [here](https://www.notion.so/camdp/6e2965207f564eb2a3e48b5937873c14?v=47edda47ab774ca2ac7532bb0c750559).

+### Development

+#### Setting up a lifelines development environment

+1. From the root directory of `lifelines` activate your virtual environment (if you plan to use one).
+2. Install the development requirements and [`pre-commit`](https://pre-commit.com) hooks.
+If you are on Mac, Linux, or Windows WSL you can use the provided make file.
+Just type `make` into the console and you're ready to start developing.
+  * `pip install -r reqs/dev-requirements.txt`
+  * `pre-commit install`

 ### Citing lifelines

 You can use this badge below to generate a DOI and reference text for the latest related version of lifelines: